jamescowie/dotfiles/README.md

 g pull
 ```

+## Requirements
+To use these dot files you will need to have:
+*   Fish Installed
+*   Composer installed and available via common loaded path and named ( composer )

 ## About

 These DotFiles contain many useful additions / helpers to my most commonly used applications.
 I have added / collected functions that extend fish for: